polilluminato/awesome-pubdev/README.md

 * [carrier_info](https://pub.dev/packages/carrier_info) - Carrier Info gets networkType, networkGeneration, mobileCountryCode, mobileCountryCode, e.t.c from both android and ios devices.
 * [device_info](https://pub.dev/packages/device_info) - Get current device information from within the Flutter application.
 * [flutter_libphonenumber](https://pub.dev/packages/flutter_libphonenumber) - Leverages libphonenumber to allow for asynchronous and synchronous formatting of phone numbers in Flutter apps.
+* [jiffy](https://pub.dev/packages/jiffy) - Jiffy is a date dart package inspired by momentjs for parsing, manipulating and formatting dates.
 * [json_serializable](https://pub.dev/packages/json_serializable) - Automatically generate code for converting to and from JSON by annotating Dart classes.
 * [mailto](https://pub.dev/packages/mailto) - Simple Dart package for creating mailto links in your Flutter apps.
 * [package_info](https://pub.dev/packages/package_info) - This Flutter plugin provides an API for querying information about an application package.
 * [path_provider](https://pub.dev/packages/path_provider) - Flutter plugin for getting commonly used locations on host platform file systems, such as the temp and app data directories.
 * [quick_actions](https://pub.dev/packages/quick_actions) - Flutter plugin for creating shortcuts on home screen, also known as Quick Actions on iOS and App Shortcuts on Android.
+* [rules](https://pub.dev/packages/rules) - Rules is a simple yet powerful and feature-rich validation library for both dart and flutter.
 * [share](https://pub.dev/packages/share) - A Flutter plugin to share content from your Flutter app via the platform's share dialog.
 * [shared_preferences](https://pub.dev/packages/shared_preferences) - Wraps platform-specific persistent storage for simple data (NSUserDefaults on iOS and macOS, SharedPreferences on Android, etc.).
 * [url_launcher](https://pub.dev/packages/url_launcher) - A Flutter plugin for launching a URL in the mobile platform.
 Supports iOS, Android, web, Windows, macOS, and Linux.